by Calculated Risk on 2/06/2018 09:15:00 AM

 Notes: This CoreLogic House Price Index report is for December.
 The recent Case-Shiller index release was for November.
 The CoreLogic HPI is a three month weighted average and is not seasonally adjusted (NSA).

-From CoreLogic: CoreLogic Reports Home Prices Rose More Than 6 Percent Year Over Year for the Sixth Consecutive Month in January
+From CoreLogic: CoreLogic Reports December Home Prices Up More Than 6 Percent Year-Over-Year for Fifth Consecutive Month

-CoreLogic® ... today released its CoreLogic Home Price Index (HPI™) and HPI Forecast™ for January 2018, which shows home prices rose both year over year and month over month.
-Home prices nationally increased year over year by 6.6 percent from January 2017 to January 2018, and on a month-over-month basis home prices increased by 0.5 percent in January 2018 compared with December 2017,* according to the CoreLogic HPI.CR Note: The YoY increase has been in the 5% to 7% range for the last couple of years.
+CoreLogic® ... today released its CoreLogic Home Price Index (HPI™) and HPI Forecast™ for December 2017, which shows home prices are up both year over year and month over month.
+Home prices nationally increased year over year by 6.6 percent from December 2016 to December 2017, and on a month-over-month basis home prices increased by 0.5 percent in December 2017 compared with November 2017, according to the CoreLogic HPI.CR Note: The YoY increase has been in the 5% to 7% range for the last couple of years.
 This is towards the top end of that range.

-Looking ahead, the CoreLogic HPI Forecast indicates that the national home-price index is projected to increase by 4.8 percent on a year-over-year basis from January 2018 to January 2019, with a 12-month increase of more than 7 percent projected for California, Florida, Nevada and Oregon.
-The CoreLogic HPI Forecast is a projection of home prices that is calculated using the CoreLogic HPI and other economic variables.
+Looking ahead, the CoreLogic HPI Forecast indicates that home prices will increase by 4.3 percent on a year-over-year basis from December 2017 to December 2018, and on a month-over-month basis home prices are expected to decrease by 0.4 percent from December 2017 to January 2018.
+The CoreLogic HPI Forecast is a projection of home prices using the CoreLogic HPI and other economic variables.
 Values are derived from state-level forecasts by weighting indices according to the number of owner-occupied households for each state.

 The year-over-year comparison has been positive for almost six consecutive years since turning positive year-over-year in February 2012.